delving/narthex/docs/workflow.md

 This is useful for testing because it becomes possible to cause the cascade of analyzing or processing (long-lived processes) by simply deleting the timestamp indicating that the work has already been done.

-### EMPTY

-A dataset is empty when it has just been created and has not yet been given a source data file or information about how the data can be harvested for the first time.

 ### RAW

 When the data is given to Narthex in source form (not harvested) it is not yet known what XML tag represents the record delimiter and which tag or attribute represents the record's unique identifier.
 The data in this case is stored separately in raw form and an analysis is performed in preparation for the following state.